ham-radio-software/ratflectors/README.md

 An optional password member is if a password is needed.
 The password should not be stored in this file.

+An optional webpage member for looking up information on the Ratflector.

+An optional contact information, recommend replacing @ in email addresses with #.

 Advanced maintainers can copy the tests/pre-commit script to inside of the .git/hooks directory which if the proper tools are installed, will test the format of the files in a git commit action.
 This requires shellcheck,